by Tammy Taylor~

 Several years ago our kids requested no more toys for Christmas for our grandkids.
 They already had so many toys that the mountains of additional toys they received each Christmas was beginning to be overwhelming.
 So we started a tradition of Experience Gifts for them.
 We’ll gather them all up and go do something fun with them.
 We’ll take them out to eat, do a fun activity together and bring them to the Homestead to have a slumber party with their cousins.

 Sometimes the activity is a live Christmas play, the Children’s museum or a drive-through Christmas light display at the lake.
-This year we’ll be taking them to a Ninja Warrior Obstacle Course.
+This year we took them to a Ninja Warrior Obstacle Course and also Rock Climbing.
 This annual experience gift is so much fun for them and us too!

 But when we gather as a family on Christmas day, although the grandkids already received their gift a couple of weeks earlier, I hate that there’s no gift for them on this day.
 So I decided to make Santa Sleighs for them this year.
 A cute gift and a little sumpin’ sweet for them too.